Restaurant in Tokyo, Japan

 What are alternatives to Tachiguisushi Sushikawa in Tokyo?

-Within the casual, counter-driven sushi category in Tokyo, Sushikawa is relatively rare: Michelin-recognised at ¥¥, piece-by-piece ordering, and explicitly anti-omakase in philosophy.
+Within the casual, counter-driven sushi category in Tokyo, Sushikawa is relatively rare: Michelin-recognised at ¥¥, piece-by-piece ordering, explicitly anti-omakase in philosophy.
 For a step up in formality and price, Harutaka or RyuGin represent the full counter-service progression at ¥¥¥¥.
 If you want craft without ceremony at a lower price point, Sushikawa is the cleaner choice.

 Is Tachiguisushi Sushikawa good for solo dining?

 Yes — it is close to ideal for solo diners.
-The standup counter, piece-by-piece ordering, and the regulars-chatting-with-the-chef atmosphere are all formats that suit one person better than they suit a table of four.
+The standup counter, piece-by-piece ordering, the regulars-chatting-with-the-chef atmosphere are all formats that suit one person better than they suit a table of four.
 At ¥¥, you can eat a focused, high-craft nigiri meal without committing to a tasting menu or a minimum spend.
 The Michelin Bib Gourmand (2024) confirms the quality-to-price case.

 Is the tasting menu worth it at Tachiguisushi Sushikawa?

 There is no tasting menu here — that is the point.
-Sushikawa is a piece-by-piece nigiri bar by design, and chef Shigeru Sagara's stated position is a direct pushback against the trend of formalised, high-price omakase.
+Sushikawa is a piece-by-piece nigiri bar by design, chef Shigeru Sagara's stated position is a direct pushback against the trend of formalised, high-price omakase.
 You order what you want, at ¥¥, and leave when you're done.
 If you need a set progression or a multi-course structure, this is not the venue — try RyuGin or Harutaka instead.

 Is Tachiguisushi Sushikawa good for a special occasion?